Have you wanted to add a bar sink, or thought about adding a half bath but are just a credit short?

 - MPWMD will make a note in your file and send you letter.

 The more toilets you have the more credits you earn.

 If you want to use the earned credits towards installing a bar sink, vegetable sink, or other water fixture you proceed through the building process in your jurisdiction.
 When MPWMD receives the plans from your jurisdiction (city or county department) they stamp your application and apply the credits.

 If you don't use the credits, they remain with the property and are an asset that transfers upon sale.
 (The credits are good for five years, renewable for another five.)

 The process is fairly straightforward (and free except for the cost of the toilets.)
-For instructions on how to earn the credit, the required form, and contact info, click the link below, enter your email and download the instructions and form.
+For instructions on how to earn the credit, the required form, and contact info, click the link below, enter your email, and download the instructions and form.
 If you would rather receive the information via US Mail, email us your postal address.

 Questions, please feel free to call me at 831-601-4740 or email at email@example.com